cfss-sp20/hw01/README.md

 ### Brief Biography Arline
 My name is Arline Lee.
 I am a museum science teacher.
 I am unabashedly and unironically a huge fan of:
 * **Science Fiction**
-   +I have recently come around to some genre permeability with fantasy
+   + I have recently come around to some genre permeability with fantasy
   + My favorite series is *Deep Space Nine*, but Captain Janeway is my favorite captain
    + here is the link to watch the best Trek while stuck inside.
 [You'll thank me](https://www.netflix.com/title/70158330?source=35)
 * **Romantic comedies**
     + Before you ask, it's *You've Got Mail* and I do not like *Sleepless in Seattle*